Aluma – Youth for Change: History

 Aluma was founded in 1983 by members of the Torah and Avodah Study Center within the religious kibbutz movement.
 Initially, its activities were aimed at strengthening Jewish and civic identity among religious youth.
 In the 1990s, against the backdrop of immigration waves from Ethiopia and the former Soviet Union, the organization began initiatives to promote the integration of immigrant youth into Israeli society.

-In 2000, the organization changed its name to Aluma – Social Involvement and Jewish Identit, focusing on preparation for military or national service.
+In 2000, the organization changed its name to Aluma – Social Involvement and Jewish Identity, focusing on preparation for military or national service.
 In 2022, it was renamed Aluma – Youth for Change to reflect its expansion into higher education and employment, emphasizing social mobility.
 In 2023, Aluma presented a report marking 40 years of activity to the President of Israel.

 In March 2025, the organization announced a strategic merger with Dualis, a nonprofit specializing in integrating at-risk youth into sustainable employment.
 Under this partnership, Dualis operates within Aluma as the central branch for employment-related programs.
 This collaboration launched the "Compass for Success" project, aimed at providing employment integration for young people displaced from their homes or living in communities in northern Israel affected by the war.
 The program, implemented jointly with the Ministry of Welfare, is expected to assist about 150 young adults (ages 18–30) in entering the northern regional job market.